hapax/hapax.github.io/assets/teaching.md

 Why do I care?
 These questions are unforgivably dull when there is literally hundreds of years of material to draw on.
+I wish I was cherry picking, but we will see below that the rest of the chapter is the same.
 This is what I mean by the scrubland: no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.